 Songfacts®: You can leave comments about the song at the bottom of the page.

-Eileen was a girl that songwriter and band member Kevin Rowland grew up with.
-Their relationship became romantic when the pair were 13.
-The song describes the thin line between love and lust.
+This song is based on a true story.
+Eileen was a girl that Kevin Rowland grew up with.
+Their relationship became romantic when the pair were 13, and according to Rowland, it turned sexual a year or two later.

 When this hit #1 in the US, it knocked Michael Jackson's "Billie Jean

 Dexys Midnight Runners released their first album, Searching for the Young Soul Rebels

 , in 1980.
 It contained the #1 UK hit "Geno